 FreeSync works pretty much the same way G-Sync does in that it dynamically adjusts and synchronizes the monitor refresh rate and frames per second being outputted so that there’s no screen tearing whatsoever.

-Another thing that both these technologies fix and that has been an issue with VSync is input lag.
+Another thing that both these technologies fix, and that has been an issue with VSync is input lag.
 With VSync, due to the difference between frames actually being worked on and those seen on screen, this has been its biggest point of contention.

-While likely not specifically designed to be easier on the eyes, FreeSync can technically boast about bringing lowered levels of flicker and that shouldn’t be as easily ignored as it is.
+Even though it was not specifically designed to be easier on the eyes, FreeSync can technically boast about bringing lowered levels of flicker and that shouldn’t be as easily ignored as it is.